 In addition to welcoming all volunteers, the BOG offers two paid summer student internships every season.
-The position runs from the end of classes in May-August for 40 hours/week.
+The position runs from the end of classes in May to mid-August for 30 hours/week.
 The interns are involved in every aspect of the farm, from seed ordering to creating the planting schedule, to ordering rock powders, to planting, harvesting, transplanting, weeding, washing and delivering.
 The interns are encouraged to initiate new projects at the farm and/or conduct experiments of their own design.
 Interns usually assume the role of BOG club leader after their summer spent on the farm.
-The work can be demanding, and requires proficient bicycle skills and stamina, but past interns have found it extremely rewarding and have been inspired to grow their own gardens after graduating or plant in containers in their dorm rooms.
+The work can be demanding, and requires stamina, but past interns have found it extremely rewarding and have been inspired to grow their own gardens after graduating or plant in containers in their dorm rooms.

 Peter Rosencrans '14

 |Summer 2006||Andy King '08|